Letter of Understanding

 While attending the USC Summer Programs, students have access to the academic and recreational facilities of the University Park Campus.
 However, in order to ensure to the students’ safety and security, some areas near campus are off limits to all students.

 Students are permitted to visit select shopping areas located on the perimeter of campus, all of which are about a five minute walk from the residence halls.
-These include University Gateway, Tuscany Plaza, and the Smart & Final Plaza.
+These include University Village, University Gateway, and Tuscany Plaza.

 If a student requires medical assistance during non-business hours, the parent or legal guardian will be contacted to assess the proper procedure and circumstance of the individual student.
 If necessary, the student will be accompanied by a USC Summer Programs staff member to the nearest emergency room.